-The kind of trauma that may be a trigger for post traumatic stress (PTSD) is classified as being when you have experienced or witnessed ‘actual or threatened death, serious injury or sexual violation.’
+The kind of trauma that may be a trigger for Post Traumatic Stress (PTSD) is classified as being when you have experienced or witnessed a single incident of ‘actual or threatened death, serious injury or sexual violation.’
 (APA 2014)

 Using a relational approach, such as psychodynamic therapy, has been found to be useful in the treatment of long term traumatic stress and is recognised by the NHS and Scottish Government’s guide to psychological therapies in Scotland.

-As a counsellor, my areas of special interest are complex trauma & PTSD, childhood trauma, birth trauma.
+As a therapist/counsellor, my areas of special interest are Complex Trauma & PTSD, childhood trauma, birth trauma.

 FURTHER READING